 All users are required to sign a Letter of Audit before becoming a registered user.
 As a user of the ESA System, applications may be audited against the application criteria set out in PHARMAC’s Pharmaceutical Schedule.
 Any audit would be carried out by Audit and Compliance and would be done in line with the agreed protocols between Audit and Compliance and the New Zealand Medical Association (NZMA).

 The ESA system will normally be available 24 hours a day, seven days a week.
 Occasionally the system will need to be taken down for maintenance purposes – this will typically be out of normal working hours.
 In the event of an extended outage you will be notified by e-mail.

 How will I know if the ESA system is not available?

-In the event of an extended outage of the ESA system, the Sector Services On-Line team will contact you by e-mail to let you know of the outage and how long it is likely to last.
+In the event of an extended outage of the ESA system, the Sector Operations On-Line team will contact you by e-mail to let you know of the outage and how long it is likely to last.